Jakarta Charter: Committee of Nine

 In the recess between the two BPUPK sessions, at the urging of future president Sukarno, the delegates set up an eight-person Small Commission (Panitia Kecil), which was headed by Sukarno and had the task of collecting and discussing the proposals submitted by the other delegates.
-To reduce tensions between the national and Islamic groups, Sukarno formed a Committee of Nine on 18 June 1945.
-Over the course of the afternoon of 22 June, the nine men produced a preamble for the constitution that included Sukarno's Pancasila philosophy, but added the seven words in Indonesian (dengan kewajiban menjalankan syariat Islam bagi pemeluknya) that placed an obligation on Muslims to abide by Islamic law.
-Mohammad Yamin, who played a dominant role in the wording, named the preamble the Jakarta Charter.
-The committee chaired by Sukarno was tasked with formulating the preamble to the Indonesian constitution that was acceptable to both parties.
-These members, and their affiliations were:
+To reduce tensions between the national and Islamic groups, Sukarno formed a Committee of Nine on 18 June 1945 tasked with formulating the preamble to the Indonesian constitution that was acceptable to both nationalists and Islamists.
+These members, and their affiliations were:.